FWGS/xash3d-fwgs/README.md

 ## Build instructions
 We are using Waf build system.
 If you have some Waf-related questions, I recommend you to read https://waf.io/book/

-If you're stuck somewhere and you need a clear example, read `.travis.yml` and `scripts/build*.sh`.

 NOTE: NEVER USE GitHub's ZIP ARCHIVES.
-They are broken and don't contain external dependencies sources we're using.
+GitHub doesn't include external dependencies we're using!

 ### Prerequisites
 #### Windows (Visual Studio)